-To start using 46elks to send text messages you will need to purchase some credits.
-The minimum purchase is 10 EUR which is more than enough to get started.
+- Purchase some credits.
+(The minimum purchase is 10 EUR, which is more than enough to get started.)

 Finally, it's time to write some Ruby.
 Your code needs to be able to do the following: